 There can also be an inadvertent impact on market share, since excessively high or low prices may be well outside of the prices charged by competitors.

 More detailed explanations of the margin and markup concepts are as follows:

 - Margin (also known as gross margin) is sales minus the cost of goods sold.
-For example, if a profit sells for $100 and costs $70 to manufacture, its margin is $30.
+For example, if a product sells for $100 and costs $70 to manufacture, its margin is $30.
 Or, stated as a percentage, the margin percentage is 30% (calculated as the margin divided by sales).